alionur07/cloud-devops-assignments/README.md

-# The aim of the project
+go# The aim of the project
 AzureDevops CI/CD pipeline allows both a react frontend and a springboot backend applications to be deployed across environments.
 It uses terraform for infrastructure as code and AWS for public cloud.